DebitLlama/debitllama-smartcontracts/README.md

 To create accounts and payment intents, we use cryptography that is not included by default in the browser.
 The `/lib` directory contains the code needed to do this.
-`directDebit.ts` and `directDebit.js` is identical, but the js was needed for more simple bundling configurations.
+`directDebit.ts` and `directDebit.js` is identical, but the js version was needed for more simple bundling configurations.
 To Bundle the code Rollup is used, it's building a minified iife that can be imported by the browser.
 You can run `npm run build-dep` to build the dependency or find the file commited in the repository at `directdebit_bundle.js`